panva/node-oidc-provider/docs/configuration.md

 ### dynamicScopes

-List of the dynamic scope values that the OP supports.
+Array of the dynamic scope values that the OP supports.
 These must be regular expressions that the OP will check string scope values, that aren't in the static list, against.

 _**affects**_: discovery, authorization, ID Token claims, Userinfo claims